ebouchut/ebouchut.github.io/README.md

 - You need the [`publish.yml`](.github/workflows/publish.yml) *GitHub Action* script to automate things.
   You already have it if you cloned this repository.

+The only thing you have to do is push the `main` branch to trigger the build.
 This method is **fully automated** and runs server-side.
-It installs everything, builds and deploys the site.
-The difference with `Publish Locally` is that it runs on GitHub servers.
+This is the main difference with `Publish Locally`.
+It is basically a `mkdocs-deploy` launched on the GitHub servers.
-The only thing that you need to do is push the `main` branch and the magic happens.
+It clones the repository, installs the required packages, builds and deploys the site.

 ```shell
 # ⓵ Configure and enable (one-time) GitHub Pages